-The educational program of the university is presented to residential and commuting students at its main campus in Brownwood, Texas, and to commuting students in New Braunfels and El Paso, Texas.
-The instructional programs are presented through a variety of media, including traditional face to face lectures, laboratory experiences, and electronic delivery.
-The university operates distance learning programs in the following fields of study: Master of Business Administration (MBA), and Master of Education - Sports Wellness and Leadership (MEd).
-Various academic programs engage in service learning that includes a public outreach component.
-These are addressed in the learning outcomes of individual programs.
+The educational program of the university is presented to residential and commuting students at the main campus in Brownwood, Texas, and to commuting students in New Braunfels and El Paso, Texas.
+The instructional programs are presented through traditional face to face lectures, laboratory experiences, and electronic delivery.
+The university operates distance learning programs in the following fields of study: Master of Business Administration (MBA), and Master of Education -Sports Wellness and Leadership (MEd).
+Various academic programs engage in service learning that include a public outreach component which is addressed in individual programs.
 Howard Payne University is not a research institution and does not include research in its Mission Statement.